Ariège (river)

 The Ariège (/fr/; Arièja; Arieja) is a river in southern France and Andorra.
-It is a right tributary of the Garonne.
-From its source in the Pyrenees near El Pas de la Casa, the river flows north, forming part of the French border with Andorra.
-It flows for about 163 km and drains approximately 4200 km2 of mainly mountainous terrain.
-The river is managed by the authority of the Agence de l’eau Adour-Garonne, to preserve the water quality, ensure ecological continuity, and regulate hydropower use.
+It is a right bank tributary of the Garonne.
+From its source in the Pyrenees near El Pas de la Casa, the river flows north for about 163 km and drains approximately 4200 km2 of basin area.
+The river is managed by the authority of the Agence de l’eau Adour-Garonne, to preserve the water quality, and has several dams for hydropower generation.

 Course

-The river emerges at the base of Puy-Nègre in the Pyrenees at an altitude of 2400 m in Southern France near the Andorran border.
-It flows northwards through Ax-les-Thermes, Foix, Pamiers, Cintegabelle.
-It flows into the Garonne in Portet-sur-Garonne, south of Toulouse.
-Its longest tributaries are the Hers-Vif and the Lèze.
+The river emerges at the base of Puy-Nègre in the Pyrenees that divide the Southern France from Andorra.
+It flows northwards for 163 km} and joins the Garonne on its right bank in Portet-sur-Garonne, south of Toulouse.
+It has several tributaries, the longest of which are the Hers-Vif and the Lèze.

 Hydrology

 The river has a watershed region that extends from Portet to the Pyrenees, covering 4200 km2.
-The flow is about 40 m/s measured downstream at Foix and increases downstream.
+The flow is about 40 m/s measured at Foix and increases downstream.
 Cold snowmelt and rainfall in spring causes increased flow with flood risk during autumn's heavy rains, and low flows in summer and winter.
-The river supports migratory and mountain fish species.
-The river is managed by the authority of the Agence de l’eau Adour-Garonne, to preserve the water quality, ensure ecological continuity, and regulate hydropower use.
-Kayaking, fly-fishing, and mountain tourism are popular with water regulation preserving flow levels for recreation.
+The water quality in the river basin is managed by the authority of the Agence de l’eau Adour-Garonne.
+The river has several hydroelectric dams on it.